 - Fill in your name and date of birth to see a sample ballot for your district, request a mail ballot, check the status of your mailed ballot, and other information.

-If you need to report an incident or need assistance while voting in the primary today, you can call the following non-partisan voter protection numbers:
+If you need to report an incident or need assistance while voting, you can call the following non-partisan voter protection numbers:

 866-OUR-VOTE (866-687-8683) — English language hotline

 888-API-VOTE (888-274-8683) — Chinese, Vietnamese, Korean, Bengali, Hindi, Urdu, and Tagalog hotline

 844-YALLA-US (844-925-5287) — Arabic language hotline

 800-342-0823 — Disability Rights Florida

 877-MY-VOTE-0 | 877-698-6830 — Florida Rights Restoration Coalition